The Voice Owners Network Program

 Connecting residents to services directly, and via collaborating partners, including economic, educational, cultural and recreational opportunities, that help people to address their lifeline needs as well as to achieve personal and family goals of self-improvement.
 We do this through our Resident Opportunity Services (ROS); programming for seniors, youth and families; and community outreach/ engagement activities.

 Connecting owners to services that help them viably maintain affordable and mixed-income housing, averting temptation to sell properties at market prices– which fuels displacement and gentrification that erodes Uptown’s racial and economic diversity.
-We intend to make history with the Voice Owner’s Network (VON) Program, a relatively new effort that has operated until now without funding support.
+We intend to make history with the Voice Owner’s Network (VON) Program, a relatively new effort that is structured to grow and begin to have an impact beginning in Uptown .

 VON owner assistance and networking services has begun, and will over time help property owners, managers, and service providers increase their income and decrease expenses (including property taxes).
 The network will assist owners in accessing resources and credit they need.
 Additionally, it allows owners to collectively address shared concerns in property management, resident services, compliance and community safety – all which are vital to socially and economically sustaining affordable housing into the future.

 If you are interested in supporting such an effort, visit vophousing.com/donate to contribute to the cause.
 If you’d like to register and specify your interests in owner services, register online to learn more or call 773.769.2442 for a short informational interview.